whaakman/azure-docs.nl-nl/includes/virtual-machines-common-manage-availability.md

 <!--Image reference-->
    ![Conceptual drawing of the update domain and fault domain configuration](./media/virtual-machines-common-manage-availability/ud-fd-configuration.png)

+## Use managed disks for VMs in an availability set
 <a id="use-managed-disks-for-vms-in-an-availability-set" class="xliff"></a>

-## Use managed disks for VMs in an availability set
 If you are currently using VMs with unmanaged disks, we highly recommend you [convert VMs in Availability Set to use Managed Disks](../articles/virtual-machines/windows/convert-unmanaged-to-managed-disks.md).

-[Managed disks](../articles/storage/storage-managed-disks-overview.md) provides better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
+[Managed disks](../articles/storage/storage-managed-disks-overview.md) provide better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
 It does this by automatically placing the disks in different storage clusters.
 If a storage cluster fails due to hardware or software failure, only the VM instances with disks on those stamps fail.

 ![Managed Disk FDs](./media/virtual-machines-common-manage-availability/md-fd.png)